-GRI Standard/ Other source Disclosure Location Omission Requirement(s) omitted Reason Explanation ntegrity in co porate conduct Topics 2021 material topics page 313 page 58; pages 75-80; pages 92-103; page 313 GRI 205: Anti- corruption 2016 205-1 Operations assessed for risks related to corruption pages 101-103 205-2 Communication pages 45-46; pages 93-9; and training about anti- corruption policies and 240; pages 250-251 procedures In compliance with the Im Regulations of the Group' guidelines, for all third part Intesa Sanpaolo entertain the contract governing the regulations of the data price regulations of the data price Intesa Sanpaolo entertain the contract governing the regulations and the princip the data princip the Guidelines and the princip the disclosure policies and procedures to partners is ensured.
+GRI Standard/ Other source Disclosure Location Omission Requirement(s) omitted Reason Explanation ntegrity in cor porate conduct GRI 3: Material Topics 2021 3-3 Management of material topics page 58; pages 75-80; pages 92-103; page 313 GRI 205: Anti- corruption 2016 205-1 Operations assessed for risks related to corruption pages 101-103 205-2 Communication and training about anti- corruption policies and procedures pages 45-46; pages 93-95; pages 239- 240; pages 250-251 In compliance with the Implementing Regulations of the Group's anti-corruption guidelines, for all third parties with which Intesa Sanpaolo entertains relationships, the contract governing the [same] relationship must contain a declaration whereby the third party undertakes to comply with the applicable anti-corruption regulations and the principles set forth in the Guidelines and/or in the Regulations.
+In this way, the disclosure of anti-corruption policies and procedures to all business partners is ensured.
 205-3 Confirmed incidents of corruption and actions taken page 252 GRI 415: Public Policy 2016 415-1 Political contributions page 96 GRI 206: Anti- competitive Behavior 2016 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices In 2022, no lawsuits were filed nor penalties imposed against the Intesa Sanpaolo Group on the matter of competition protection.
-GRI 207: Tax 2019 207-1 Approach to tax pages 96-99 207-2 Tax governance, control, and risk management pages 96-99 207-3 Stakeholder engagement and management of concerns related to tax pages 96-99 207-4 Country-by-country reporting page 28; page 99; page 253 GRI 406: Non- discrimination 2016 406-1 Incidents of discrimination and corrective actions taken pages 101-103; page 235 GRI 418: Customer Privacy 2016 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data pages 100-101 Sector Specific Guidance for DMA 64: Product esponsability: Audit former FS9 Coverage and frequency of audits to assess implementation of environmental and social policies and risk assessment procedures page 56; pages 102-103; Implementation and governance [i]; Monitoring against corruption [i]
+GRI 207: Tax 2019 207-1 Approach to tax pages 96-99 207-2 Tax governance, control, and risk management pages 96-99 207-3 Stakeholder engagement and management of concerns related to tax pages 96-99 207-4 Country-by-country reporting page 28; page 99; page 253 GRI 406: Non- liscrimination 2016 406-1 Incidents of discrimination and corrective actions taken pages 101-103; page 235 GRI 418: Customer Privacy 2016 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data pages 100-101 pages 100-101 Sector Specific Guidance for DMA G4: Product responsability: Audit former FS9 Coverage and frequency of audits to assess implementation of environmental and social policies and risk assessment procedures page 56; pages 102-103; Implementation and governance [i]; Monitoring against corruption [i]